 Homily for the Epiphany of the Lord06 Jan 2017, by Sermons in

-To follow the star demands a lot of faith, that is the reason I said epiphany is not just the celebration of the revelation of God, it is also a challenge to our faith in the revealed God.
-The three wise men followed the star to where the new born king was; it was a journey of faith.
-At a point in their journey the star disappeared.
-They had to ask question; where is he who has been born king of the Jews?
-They asked question because the star disappeared from the sky, but it did not disappear from existence.
-For the fact that the star was not in the sky at that moment did not mean that the star was fake or that the star misled them.
-The wise men were convince of what they saw, whether the star remained in the sky or not, they were determined to see the new born king, they were sure that they were not misled.
-They refused to go up on their mission, they resisted the temptation to go back to the East in frustration, they refused to give up.
-Their faith, determination and conviction about what they saw in the East paid off; the star, the same one they had seen in the East reappeared and went before them till it came to rest over where the child was.
+To follow the star demands a lot of faith; that is why I said epiphany is not just the celebration of God’s revelation; it is also a challenge to our faith in the revealed God.
+The three wise men followed the star to where the newborn king was; it was a journey of faith.
+At a point in their journey, the star disappeared.
+They had to ask the question; where is he who has been born king of the Jews?
+They asked questions because the star disappeared from the sky, but it did not disappear from existence.
+The fact that the star was not in the sky at that moment did not mean that the star was fake or that the star misled them.
+The wise men were convinced of what they saw, whether the star remained in the sky or not; they were determined to see the newborn king; they were sure that they were not misled.
+They refused to go up on their mission; they resisted the temptation to go back to the East in frustration; they refused to give up.
+Their faith, determination, and conviction about what they saw in the East paid off; the star, the same one they had seen in the East, reappeared and went before them till it came to rest over where the child was.
 They saw the child and the mother and offered him gifts.